 - Fills in decay but does not cover the tooth

 - White fillings match the color of the tooth

 Can I Choose a Filling or a Cap?

 If the tooth is severely damaged or has severe decay, the filling material won’t be capable of properly restoring the tooth to its former appearance and complete function.
 A crown is different from a filling because it covers the entire visible portion of the tooth above the gum and lasts much longer.

 There are times when the tooth damage is minimal but the patient still chooses a porcelain crown for durability.
 Ultimately the choice should be discussed with the dentist.
 Crowns also protect the tooth from further damage and sensitivity.

-When teeth have been weakened by repeated dental restorations or severe decay, Dr. Barrilleaux typically recommends a crown to prevent further damage and to save the tooth from becoming compromised.
+When teeth have been weakened by repeated dental restorations or severe decay, Dr. Velasco typically recommends a crown to prevent further damage and to save the tooth from becoming compromised.

 Five Benefits of Porcelain Crowns

 A porcelain cap may be a good option if you have serious decay or you tend to hide your smile because of a damaged or discolored tooth.
 The top five benefits of a porcelain crown: